Taskomater/tasker_package_utils/README.md

 # tasker_package_utils

-This is a project to provide some utils related to [Tasker App] package.
+This is a project that provides bash util script(s) related to [Tasker App] package.
 ##